 What score would you give it out of 10?

 DKL: I’d give it an 8 because it offers good pressure relief, customer service was great and I liked their white glove delivery service.
 It’s also nice that there wasn’t any off-gassing and we could sleep on it right away.
 I’m hoping it holds up well since it was a costly purchase, but with a 15-year warranty, I felt comfortable making the decision.
 Not knowing how well it holds up in a few years keeps me from giving it a 9 or 10.

 Saatva Classic mattress review: User reviews

 - Rated 4.8/5 stars from nearly 6,000 reviews for the Saatva Classic

 - Some had to change firmness before finding the right one

-Our reviewers loved the Saatva Classic mattress, but mattresses are subjective: your experience will depend on your body shape, size, weight, whether you sleep hot and what type of mattress you previously slept on.
-To build a more rounded review of what the Saatva Classic mattress is like to sleep on for most people, we researched thousands of customer comments and pulled out any recurring themes.
+Our reviewers loved the Saatva Classic mattress, but all mattresses feel different from person to person.
+Your experience will depend on your body shape, size, weight, whether you sleep hot, what type of mattress you previously slept on and your own personal preferences, too.